Godzareh Depression: Water supply obligations

 Under an accord signed between Iran and Afghanistan in 1972, Afghanistan is obliged to release water at a rate of at least 910 cuft/s.
+The Helmand River water agreement was signed in 1972 between Mohammad Musa Shafiq and Amir-Abbas Hoveyda, the then prime ministers of the country and Iran.
 The Taliban briefly stopped the flow of water to Iran when the latter threatened to attack in retaliation for the killing of Iranians who were claimed to be diplomats in Mazari Sharif when the Taliban retook the city from the Northern Alliance the second time in 1998.
-During that time Helmand valley was going through a five-year drought.
+During that time, the Helmand Valley was experiencing a five-year drought.

-To make good on its threat, the Taliban diverted southward, through a canal the entire flow of the Helmand, into the Gowd Zerrah/Zerah Depression (Godzareh depression).
-While the Zerah filled up with Helmand waters and uselessly, Iran's famous Hamun-e Helmand lake dried up as did other regional pastures, leading to the death of flora, fauna, cattle and birds in the Sistan and Baluchestan Province of Iran.
+To make good on its threat, the Taliban diverted the entire flow of the Helmand River southward through a canal into the Gowd Zerrah/Zerah Depression (also known as the Godzareh Depression).
+While the Zerah filled up with Helmand waters and uselessly, Iran's famous Hamun-e Helmand lake dried up, as did other regional pastures, leading to the death of flora, fauna, cattle, and birds in the Sistan and Baluchestan Province of Iran.